jeffbski/pkglink/README.md

 Also while pkglink keeps a list of packages it has found in its refs file (~/.pkglink_refs), it always double checks packages before using them for linking (and it updates the refs file).
 You may also run pkglink with the `--prune` option to check all the refs.

+Q. Can I interrupt pkglink during its run?

+Yes, type Control-c once and pkglink will cancel its processing and shutdown.
+Please allow time for it to gracefully shutdown.

 ## Recovering from an unforeseen problem

 If you need to recover from a problem the standard way is to simply delete your project's `node_modules` directory and run `npm install` again.